varnish/docker-varnish/README.md

 # TLS

-If you want to connect to Varnish via *HTTPS*, you'll need to terminate the *TLS* connection elsewhere. *TLS termination* can be done on some loadbalancers, but the Varnish ecosystem also provides *a purpous-built TLS terminator* called [Hitch](https://hitch-tls.org/).
+If you want to connect to Varnish via *HTTPS*, you'll need to terminate the *TLS* connection elsewhere. *TLS termination* can be done on some loadbalancers, but the Varnish ecosystem also provides *a purpose-built TLS terminator* called [Hitch](https://hitch-tls.org/).

 Hitch supports the *PROXY protocol* and is transparent to Varnish.
 The *PROXY protocol* has the ability to keep track of *the original client IP address*.
 Varnish also supports this, and will automatically take this IP address and assign it to the `X-Forwarded-For` request header.